tinyMLx/tinyMLx.github.io/_pages/workingGroups/4STEM.md

 {% include feature_row id="programs" type="center" %}

-+ Backyard Brains using TinyML as part of their 2021 AI Fellowship for **High School Students and Teachers**!
++ Backyard Brains used TinyML as part of their 2021 AI Fellowship for **High School Students and Teachers**!
 You can [find our more about the program here](https://blog.backyardbrains.com/2021/03/backyard-brains-2021-ai-fellowship/)!

 + CReating Effective STem Learning EXperiences (CRESTLEX 3.0) held their summer 2021 program on TinyML for **High School Students and Teachers**!
 You can view the [course flyer](/CRESTLEX3_Flyer/) and the [course website](/CRESTLEX/)!